Pipetto-crypto/pegasus-scraper/README.md

 The configurator script will allow you to do the following tasks:

-1.Edit the config file with nano to add new systems.
+1. Edit the config file with nano to add new systems.

-2.Scrape your games by selecting platforms and scraping modules:
+2. Scrape your games by selecting platforms and scraping modules:

 For a list of supported platforms refer to this: https://github.com/muldjord/skyscraper/blob/master/docs/PLATFORMS.md

 For a list of supported scraping modules refer to this: https://github.com/muldjord/skyscraper/blob/master/docs/SCRAPINGMODULES.md

-3.Add a launch command to the metadata file, required for Pegasus to open your games with an emulator.
+3. Add a launch command to the metadata file, required for Pegasus to open your games with an emulator.

 During the execution of this operation, you will be prompted for a second time to edit a text file with nano.
-I could automatize this operation but it will require more disk space but in the future I may consider this option.

 For a list of launch commands, you may refer to this: https://pegasus-frontend.org/tools/metagen-android/

-4.Configure Pegasus to be able to launch your games
+4. Configure Pegasus to be able to launch your games